 Let’s start with the good stuff.
-We came to India with a keen interest to savor the cuisine; we were NOT disappointed!
-We have tried many dishes at various Indian restaurants in the Bay Area and generally like what we have eaten.
-The food here in India is better.
+We were NOT disappointed in the Indian food we had in India!
+Sampling many dishes at various Indian restaurants in the Bay Area gave us a baseline, but the food here in India is better.
 We enjoyed better versions of dishes we knew and learned about new ones.

 Breakfast often included Chhole (a tasty, cooked chickpea dish in a thick and spicy sauce) and we were introduced dishes like Dosa (a thin, hard-fried crepe rolled around a filling, typically pan-fried potatoes), Uttapam (a pancake with grilled diced onions and/or tomatoes on top) and Parantha (a pancake stuffed with spiced farmer’s cheese or potatoes).
 All of these savories made breakfast interesting, at least for me.
 But I will say that Diana too, developed quite a taste for Chhole on Chapati for breakfast.

 The familiar Indian dishes like Butter or Tandoori Chicken, Biriyani, and Naan were all present and pretty similar to what we had in the States.
 Chicken Tikka Masala is where the taste difference really began to shine.
 The sauce had a spicing and richness we hadn’t really found at home, and it was addictive.
 There is such a variety of delicious vegetarian dishes it is not hard to see how many of the folks are happy, not touching meat.